Free resourceEvidence based

 STATE

 One word or phrase.
-No explanation.
-No context.
-Nothing extra.
-Extra words earn nothing and cost time.
+Nothing more.
+Extra words earn nothing.

 DESCRIBE